DillonVaghela/GM-SIS/README.md

 ## TEAM 31 - GARAGE MANAGEMENT SYSTEM

 Software Engineering Project for Queen Mary University of London.
 The team had to produce a complete software solution based on a document outlining requirements.
 Each team member received an individual grade.
-My **personal grade for the project was 93%**.
+My **personal grade for the project was 92%**.
 My personal contribution to the effort was:

-1. **Designed Specialist repair centre related classes**
+1. **Designed Specialist repair centre related classes.**
 2. **Helping the project leader [Marcello De Bernadi](https://github.com/marcellodebernardi) with minor issues in the software.**
 3.**Help colleagues with their own modules**